Cajac/picoCTF-Writeups/picoCTF_2022/Forensics/Sleuthkit_Apprentice.md

 ### Search for the flag - part 1

-Lets check the contents of the partition
+Let's check the contents of the partition
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoCTF_2022/Forensics/Sleuthkit_Apprentice]
 └─$ pushd .